nebrius/reduxology/README.md

 To create a reducer, we use the [createReducer()](#createreducerslice-initialdata--reducer) function.
 We pass in two arguments: the slice type, and the data to initialize this reducer with.
 This function returns an object that we can register _action handlers_ with.
 An action handler is very similar to an event handler.
 An action handler listens for a specific action type, and calls the function when the action type is dispatched.

 There is are two core differences between an action handler and an event listener.
-Each action type can only have _one_ action handler associated with it per reducer, and [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler.
+Each action type can only have _one_ action handler associated with it per reducer. [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler.

-This happens because of the second core difference between an action handler and an event listener: action handlers produce new state that is passed back to the runtime, whereas event listeners don't return anything.
+This happens because of the second core difference between an action handler and an event listener: action handlers produce new state that is passed back to the runtime by returning the new state value, whereas event listeners don't produce anything.
 This returned value is the new state created from the old state and the action.
 Allowing more than one action handler would make the multiple values produced by the multiple handlers ambiguous.

 Each action handler uses [Immer](https://immerjs.github.io/immer/docs/introduction) under the hood, which means you don't have to create a complete copy of the state as in vanilla Redux, or use a library like Immutable.js.
 You can modify properties as you see fit and the rest is taken care of.